Why You Need Vitamin C and Retinol in Your Anti-Aging Routine

-Retinol is beloved in skin care for many reasons, most of which can be chalked up to the wide range of benefits it can provide to a complexion.
-A derivative of vitamin A, retinol naturally occurs in the skin and is proven to help improve the look of dark spots and pigmentation, fine lines and wrinkles, skin texture, tone, and even blemishes.
-“By replenishing the skin with vitamin A, lines can be minimized, as it helps build collagen and elastin,” says board-certified dermatologist, and Skincare.com consultant, Dr. Dendy Engelman.
-Since retinol is quite powerful, most experts recommend starting with a lower concentration of the ingredient and slowly working your way up to help build your skin’s tolerance.
-Start by using retinol once or twice a week, and gradually increase the frequency as needed to every other day, or every night, as tolerated.
+Retinol is considered the gold standard of anti-aging ingredients.
+A derivative of vitamin A, retinol is proven to improve the look of fine lines, wrinkles, skin texture, tone and even acne.
+“By replenishing the skin with vitamin A, lines can be minimized, as it helps build collagen and elastin,” says Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com expert.
+Because retinol can cause dryness and irritation, most experts recommend starting with a low concentration of the ingredient and minimal frequency of use to help build up your skin’s tolerance to it.
+Start by using retinol once or twice a week at night, and gradually increase the frequency as needed to every other night, or every night as tolerated.

 How to Use Vitamin C and Retinol in Your Routine